AlaYousef/drf-api-pp5/README.md

 ### Future Features
 * The future features that I would like to implement are :
-1. Allow users to share a recipe post with their own followers by clicking on share icon.
+1. Add share icon to allow users to share a recipe post with their own followers.
 2. Notify users when someone other like, comment or starting to follow.
 3. Add sommernote to create recipes form fields.
+3. And finally combine the project with my portfolio project4 somehow to become a full site (backend and frontend) to publish recipes and the possibility of joining a healthy cooking community for those interested in healthy cooking.

 ## Full Testing
 The testing documentation can be found at [TESTING.md](TESTING.md)